 Your intelligence should not only be about the expertise and the knowledge you have regarding the subject matter you teach.
 You need to be emotionally intelligent.
 You need it deeply when you get along with your learners.

-Knowing how to handle one’s self in complicated situations in the school especially in the classroom, you can certainly uphold student growth and development.
+Knowing how to handle one’s self in complicated situations in school, especially in the classroom, can certainly uphold student growth and development.
 This means dealing effectively with challenges and pressures in your daily work.

 If at times the behavior of your learners gets in the way, you never depart from your consistent behavior management strategies because you have a strong foundation of being an emotionally intelligent teacher.